Get help now Make a donation

 Personal information

 This is any information that can be used to identify you.
-For example, your name, address or even your IP address.
+For example, your name, address or your IP address.

 Policy

 This is a document that sets out how an organisation will act in certain situations.
-For example, a transition policy should explain how an organisation will manage a young person leaving their services.

 Psychiatric hospital